perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ## PHASE 2 ON MACOS: softPowerPlayTable in DeviceProperties

-It is another way to bring the SPPT table to macOS as hexadecimal string into DeviceProperties section of config.plist, with the PCI path that corresponds to your graphics card.
-My personal experience is that the SSDT method always works, both in Monterey, Ventura and Sonoma, however this other method does not always transmit Zero RPM modifications to macOS.
+It's another way to get the SPPT table into macOS as a hexadecimal string to the DeviceProperties section of config.plist, with the PCI path that corresponds to your graphics card.
+My personal experience is that the SSDT method works as is if the SSDT file is well formed but this method usually needs to add the SSDT-BRG0.aml file to work.

-### Making the text

-We start from the text file with the keys extracted from the Windows registry.
+### Easy method using script

+- Get one of the REG or TXT files generated in Windows.
+- In the SSDT/Scripts folder is PPT_config-plist.sh
+- Open Terminal and write:<br>
+`sh ./PPT_config-plist.sh <REG-file/TXT>`
+- The output of this command is a long hexadecimal string that must be saved to be used in the config.plist file.

+### Manual method

+* Get one of the REG or TXT files generated in Windows.
 * Select the block that begins with `“PP_PhmSoftPowerPlayTable”=` deleting the rest of the text.
 * Also delete `«PP_PhmSoftPowerPlayTable»=hex:` leaving only the hexadecimal string made up of several lines.
 * Search and replace: